samuelweiler/gf-ecd/index.md

 ## Frame of Reference

-Why is using "larks" and "ravens" terms for ECD trickier than using them for contra and Scottish?
+Why is using "larks" and "ravens" terms for ECD more awkward than using them for contra and Scottish?
 Primarily *frame of reference*.

 In squares, circles, and improper dances (including Beckett formation dances), "larks on the left, ravens on the right" applies as facing into